-Any student or faculty member whose profession requires him/her to carry a firearm during class time must first notify AGS and then obtain permission from the Director of Campus Security (617-745-3911).
+Any student or faculty member whose profession requires him/her to carry a firearm during class time must first notify the Academic Advisor and then obtain permission from the Director of Campus Security (617-745-3911).
 Refusal to comply may result in dismissal from the College.